WebAssembly/spec/spectec/test-prose/TEST.md

 invoke fa val^n
 1. Let f be { LOCALS: []; MODULE: { TYPES: []; FUNCS: []; GLOBALS: []; TABLES: []; MEMS: []; EXPORTS: []; }; }.
+2. Push the activation of f to the stack.
-2. Let (t_1^n -> t_2*) be $funcinst()[fa].TYPE.
+3. Let (t_1^n -> t_2*) be $funcinst()[fa].TYPE.
+4. Pop the activation of _f from the stack.
-3. Let k be |t_2*|.
+5. Let k be |t_2*|.
-4. Push the activation of f with arity k to the stack.
+6. Push the activation of f with arity k to the stack.
-5. Push the values val^n to the stack.
+7. Push the values val^n to the stack.
-6. Execute the instruction (CALL_ADDR fa).
+8. Execute the instruction (CALL_ADDR fa).
-7. Pop all values val* from the top of the stack.
+9. Pop all values val* from the top of the stack.
-8. Pop the activation of f with arity k from the stack.
+10. Pop the activation of f with arity k from the stack.
-9. Push the values val* to the stack.
+11. Push the values val* to the stack.
-10. Pop the values val^k from the stack.
+12. Pop the values val^k from the stack.
-11. Return val^k.
+13. Return val^k.

 execution_of_UNREACHABLE
 1. Trap.